-Just because you were wrong about your startup, means nothing.
-Even the brightest people are wrong, and heck you may not even have been wrong.
+Just because you were wrong about your startup means nothing.
+Steve Jobs had lots of ideas that failed.
+The brightest people are wrong, and heck, you may not even have been wrong.
 The better idea and better startup fail all the time for various reasons.
-Consider Chemex, originally invented in the 40s, never saw commercial success until recently when Intellgensia’s CEO Doug Zell in 2010.
+Consider Chemex, originally invented in the 40s, never saw commercial success until 2010 when Intellgensia’s CEO Doug Zell just randomly happened to talk about them.
 (I’m stunned the company limped along for so long.)

 Know Your Future Is Strong

-When you have the stomach for it, you absolutely should tell others.
+When you have the stomach for it, you should tell others.
 Acknowledging failure makes you a better leader—failure hypocrisy is toxic.
 People know when you’re lying or denying your own failures, and it creates a wedge between your future employees or other entrepreneurs.
-I used to believe hiding my own failures, fooled others, but I was so wrong.
+I used to believe hiding my own failures fooled others.
+Lol.
+Nope.

-Today, I can see right through entrepreneurs or leaders who are hiding their failures.
-They use vague language, puff their chests up, and are closed off.
-If you pay attention, the people with real confidence and high self-esteem are quick to acknowledge what they don’t know, and how they’ve failed.
+Today, I see right through entrepreneurs or leaders who are hiding their failures.
+I heard the vailed language.
+I see the false confidence.
+I hear them describe scenarios that are innacruate.
+If you pay attention, the people who are truly successful, are quick to acknowledge what they don’t know.
 Disturbingly, many entrepreneurs think their ruse is working.

 Failing With All of Us